SaiSuneelBondada/Modus_ETP_Assignment_by_Suneel/README.md

 6. **Application Pod Resolution**
    - The **Kubernetes Service** (ClusterIP) directs the request to one of the healthy application pods.
-   - Each pod is deployed via Helm and runs the containerized web application.
+   - Each pod is deployed and runs the containerized web application.

 7. **External Service Communication**
    - The application may call **external APIs** (e.g., payments, notifications) via secure endpoints.
    - Authentication credentials are managed via **Azure Key Vault**.
+   - Used to communicate with the Azure DB for MySQL that was existing earlier

 8. **Response Delivery**
    - The backend pod processes the request and returns the response.